tomhealy1/project/README.md

 ## 1.2 Approach to the project

-In the carrying out of the project I used many resourses and tools.
-The list of references in contained below and also within the code files where applicable.
+In carrying out the project, I used many resourses and tools.
+The list of references is contained below and also within the code files where applicable.
 The tools I used were:
 <ul>
     <li>Visual Studio Code (IDE)</li>
     <li>Anaconda3 (Python3)</li>